Close Menu

 Prior to your hearing, you can review the resume of the medical expert.
 If an ME is going to testify at your hearing, then they must submit a resume to the court.
 Your attorney can review the resume of the medical expert.
 They can also object to the appearance of the ME.
 Remember, at the hearing, the burden to prove that you deserve benefits is on you.

 Remember, everything must be in the SSA record one week prior to the hearing.
 There are good reasons for this rule.
 The SSA is dealing with thousands of hearings across the nation.
 It helps the SSA to have the evidence so the judge and experts can review it.
 The bottom line is this: one week prior to the hearing is the final date for you to submit all of your medical records.
 You need to do this even if you have lung cancer or breast cancer.
-If you have an attorney to help you do this, then it will help your case.
+If you have an attorney to help you do this, then it will help you win your case.

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS